Golan Heights: Late Roman and Byzantine periods

-In the 5th century AD, the Byzantine Empire assigned the Ghassanids, a Christian Arab tribe that had long settled in Syria, the task of protecting its eastern borders against the Sasanian-allied Arab tribe, the Lakhmids.
+In the 5th century CE, the Byzantine Empire assigned the Ghassanids, a Christian Arab tribe that had long settled in Syria, the task of protecting its eastern borders against the Sasanian-allied Arab tribe, the Lakhmids.
 The Ghassanids had emigrated from Yemen in the third century and actively supported Byzantium against Persia.
 They were initially nomadic but gradually became semi-sedentary, and adopted Christianity along with a number of Arab tribes situated in the borders of the Byzantine Empire in the 3rd and 4th centuries.
 The Ghassanids had adopted Monophysitism in the 5th century.
 At the end of the 5th century, the primary Ghassanid encampments in the Golan were Jabiyah and Jawlan, situated in the eastern Golan beyond the Ruqqad.
 The Ghassanids settled deep inside the Byzantine limes, and in a Syriac source for July 519, they are attested as having their "opulent" headquarters in the eastern Gaulanitis.
 Like the Herodian dynasty before them, the Ghassanids ruled as a client state of Rome – this time, the Christianized Eastern Roman Empire, or Byzantium.
 In 529, Emperor Justinian appointed al-Harith ibn Jabalah as Phylarch, making him the leader of all Arab tribes and bestowing upon him the title of Patricius, ranking just below the Emperor.

-Christians and Arabs became the majority in the Golan with the arrival of the Ghassanids to the region.
+Arab Christians became the majority in the Golan with the arrival of the Ghassanids to the region.
 In 377 CE, a sanctuary for John the Baptist was established in the Golan village of Er-Ramthaniyye.
 The sanctuary was often visited by the Ghassanids.

-In the 6th century, the Golan was inhabited by the well-established Jews and Ghassanid Christians.
-The Jewish population in the Golan engaged in agriculture, as evidenced by pre-Islamic Arab poet Muraqquish the Younger, who mentioned wine brought by Jewish traders from the region, and local synagogues may have been funded by the prosperous production of olive oil.
+By the 6th century, the Golan's population had grown and peaked, inhabited by a religiously diverse population of Jews, pagans and Ghassanid Christians, the majority of whom were engaged in agriculture and living in villages and farmsteads.
+Local synagogues may have been funded by the prosperous production of olive oil.
 A monastery and church dedicated to Saint George has been found in the Byzantine village of Deir Qeruh in the Golan, located near Gamla.
 The church has a square apse - a feature known from ancient Syria and Jordan, but not present in churches west of the Jordan River.

 The Ghassanids were able to hold on to the Golan until the Sassanid invasion of 614.
-Following a brief restoration under the Emperor Heraclius, the Golan again fell, this time to the invading Muslim Arabs after the Battle of Yarmouk in 636.
+Following a brief restoration under the Emperor Heraclius, the Golan again fell, this time to the invading Muslim Arabs after the Battle of the Yarmuk in 636.
 Data from surveys and excavations combined show that the bulk of sites in the Golan were abandoned between the late 6th and early 7th century as a result of military incursions, the breakdown of law and order, and the economy brought on by the weakening of the Byzantine rule.
 Some settlements lasted till the end of the Umayyad era.